 Small businesses with non-spouse employees

 If your business has grown and you also want to increase your contribution as well as to provide a plan that is considered to be the industry standard, you can transition to a 401(k) plan.
 There are three components to a 401k plan contribution.
 As in Individual 401k, there is the salary deferral and profit sharing, though in corporate 401k plans profit sharing is often discretionary.
 The third component is the employer match, as with SIMPLE IRA.
-Individual contribution to a 401k plan is $18,000 ($24,000 with the catch-up contribution for those over 50).
+Individual contribution to a 401k plan is $21,500 ($26,500 with the catch-up contribution for those over 50).
 Some 401(k) plans are Safe Harbor, meaning that they offer to match up to 4% of participating employee’s contribution (alternatively, a 3% non-elective contribution to all eligible employees can be made instead), while other plans have no employer match (and still others match more or less than 4%).
-Whether your company offers a match or not is a business decision you will need to make.
-Corporate 401(k) plans are administered by Third Party Administrators, so there are extra costs associated with running these plans as opposed to Individual 401(k) and SIMPLE IRAs.
+Whether your company offers a match or not depends on the type of design that would work best for your particular practice demographics.
+Corporate 401(k) plans require the services of a Third Party Administrator (administration, testing and compliance) and a record-keeper (online portal, access to low cost index funds), so there are extra costs associated with running these plans as opposed to Individual 401(k) and SIMPLE IRAs.

 Midsize company, companies with high earning owners/key employees

-If the owners would like to contribute significantly more than $50,000, a Cash Balance plan should be considered.
+If the owners would like to contribute significantly more than $61,000, a Cash Balance plan should be considered.
 The best results can be obtained when a cross-tested 401(k) plan is coupled with a Cash Balance plan, in which case as much as $250,000 can be contributed pretax.
 A Cash Balance plan is a type of Defined Benefit, thus the amount contributed to Cash Balance plan increases with age.
 Whether this plan is appropriate depends on many factors, and because of its complexity, professional help is required in setting up and managing the Cash Balance plans.
-While a typical 401(k) plus Cash Balance plan may cost anywhere from $5k to $10k to administer (for a business with 20 employees or fewer), this could be a great option for businesses with high earning owners and key employees.
+While a typical 401(k) plus Cash Balance plan may cost roughly double what it would cost to run just the 401(k) alone for administration and record-keeping (for a business with 20 employees or fewer), this could be a great option for businesses with high earning owners and key employees.

 Planning tips for small business owners

 Partners with spouse employees can start with an Individual 401(k), which would be a great way to put away significant money towards retirement.
-However, care must be taken when structuring compensation in the case of S-Corporation as only the W2 income can be contributed into the plan.
-Once employees are hired, it may make sense to transition to a cross-tested 401k plan to allow owners to contribute as much as $53,000 ($59,000 if over 50).
+However, care must be taken when structuring compensation in the case of S-Corporation as only the W2 income (not the distribution) counts towards your retirement plan contribution.
+Once employees are hired, it may make sense to transition to a 401k with profit sharing.

 How to go about opening a plan

 Plans for business owners or partners with spouse employees do not require a Third Party Administrator, and are therefore easy to open and maintain.
-While many brokerages such as Fidelity and Schwab offer a good selection of plans, only Vanguard offers the largest number of high quality and low cost index funds including multiple global asset classes as well as numerous actively managed domestic fixed income funds.
+While many brokerages such as Fidelity and Schwab offer a good selection of plans, Vanguard offers the largest number of high quality and low cost index funds including multiple global asset classes as well as numerous index and passively managed fixed income funds.
 The lower mutual fund management cost should be enough to justify opening a retirement plan at Vanguard.

-To open a plan you need to find a good adviser who can provide a number of important services to the plan.
-The adviser needs to be a fiduciary and their compensation has to be fee-only to avoid any conflicts of interest.
-A good adviser will provide access to low cost index funds, develop risk-managed model portfolios, run enrollment and education seminars and offer individualized advice to plan participants.
+To open a plan you need to find a good adviser specializing in retirement plans who can provide a number of important services to the plan.
+The adviser needs to be a fiduciary and their compensation has to be fixed fee rather than an asset-based fee.
+Your adviser should provide access to low cost index funds, develop risk-managed model portfolios, run enrollment seminars and assist with selecting vendors to provide individualized advice to plan participants.
 An adviser acting as a fiduciary for the plan can also select the best Third Party Administrator for your plan and have an ERISA attorney available to make sure that your plan complies with numerous laws and regulations.
-If your adviser is doing their job, you will not have much work to do as a plan sponsor.
+If your adviser is doing their job, your job as a plan sponsor will become much easier.

 How to run a successful plan